 1. Wash and boil the potatoes and remove their skin.
 Chop the potatoes into two.

 2. Pluck put the leaves from the fenugreek bunch and wash them well.
 Once washed, roughly chop them.
+If you have not used fresh fenugreek then watch this video to see how to prepare it ready to wash and use.

 3. Heat a shallow frying pan and add the oil.
 I used this Prestige non stick Appachatti pan which I was sent as a sample to try out.
 It’s size and shape are perfect for cooking the sambharo with less oil.
 It’s lid fits perfectly so it retains all the flavours of any food you cook in this pan.